XL Recordings Chapters

-XL Recordings Chapters was a musical compilation series which showcased tracks from the XL Recordings record label.
+XL Recordings Chapters is a musical compilation series which showcased tracks from the XL Recordings record label.
 Also, other notable breakbeat hardcore, house and techno tracks, XL's output at the time, were featured from other labels.

-XL released these compilations between 1990 and 1995.
+XL released these compilations (5 chapters plus 2 others) between 1990 and 1995.
 The label released, "Chapter VI" in November 2015 showcasing the latest crop of artists with XL Recordings.

 XL acts on the chapters series included :